ec-europa/ecl-twig/docs/getting-started.md

 yarn render:php
 ```

-Generate HTML rendered by Twig.js
+Generate HTML rendered by Twing

 ```bash
 yarn render:js
 ```

-All these commands can be executed at once passing them through prettier once
+All these commands can be executed at once passing the generated files through prettier:
-generated with:

 ```bash
 yarn render
 ```

-The whole process of installing the dependencies, generating the needed files,
-then linting them and finally launching a storybook instance on port 9002 is
+The whole process of installing the dependencies, generating the needed files, then linting them and finally launching a storybook instance on port 9002 is done by:
-done by:

 ```bash
 yarn start:php-ec